LinuxCommandLibrary

 unzipsfx

-Extract self-extracting ZIP archives
+Create self-extracting ZIP executables

 TLDR

-Create a self-extracting binary file of a Zip archive
+Create self-extracting binary

-$ cat unzipsfx [path/to/archive.zip] > [filename] && chmod 755 [filename]
+$ cat $(which unzipsfx) [path/to/archive.zip] > [filename] && chmod 755 [filename]

 copy

-Extract a self-extracting binary in the current directory
+Extract self-extracting binary

-$ [./path/to/binary]
+$ ./[path/to/binary]

 copy

-Test a self-extracting binary for errors
+Test for errors

-$ [./path/to/binary] -t
+$ ./[path/to/binary] -t

 copy

-$ [./path/to/binary] -c [path/to/filename]
+$ ./[path/to/binary] -c [path/to/file]

 copy

-$ [./path/to/binary] -z
+$ ./[path/to/binary] -z

 copy